WKMG-TV: Technical information and subchannels

 After beginning digital broadcasting in 2001, WKMG-TV ended regular programming on its analog signal, over VHF channel 6, on June 12, 2009.
 The station's digital signal remained on its pre-transition UHF channel 26, using virtual channel 6.
 As part of the SAFER Act, WKMG-TV kept its analog signal on the air until July 12 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 During the trials of Casey Anthony in 2011 and George Zimmerman in 2013, regular daytime programs were moved to the 6.2 subchannel to allow for wall-to-wall trial coverage.

 WKMG-TV is a participant in Orlando's ATSC 3.0 (NextGen TV) deployment, which rolled out on July 1, 2021.

 Translator

-WKMG-TV operates a translator station, WKMG-LD, in Ocala.
+WKMG-TV operates a translator station, W21DX-D (WKMG-LD until 2026), in Ocala.
 The facility was built in 1982 as a translator for WTOG in St. Petersburg and was acquired by First Media in 1995 to improve reception.
 Ocala was far enough from Orlando that co-channel reception of WCTV from the Tallahassee area and high-power local radio stations interfered with proper reception of the then-WCPX.